dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Prerequisites
 ---

-In order to successfully complete this lab you will ned:
+In order to successfully complete this lab you will need:

 - Intel Grove Commercial IoT Developer Kit **<a href="https://www.seeedstudio.com/Grove-IoT-Commercial-Developer-Kit-p-2665.html">link</a>**
 - Arduino 101 **<a href="https://www.arduino.cc/en/Main/ArduinoBoard101">link</a>**
 - A computer.
 Windows, Mac OSx or Linux
 - An active Microsoft Azure Subscription.
-If you do not have a current subscription, you can create one using the [free trial](https://azure.microsoft.com/en-us/free/)
+If you do not have a current subscription, you can create one using the <a target="_blank" href="https://azure.microsoft.com/en-us/free/">free trial</a>
 - Node.js 4.x or later.
 You can install Node.js from **<a href="https://nodejs.org/en/">https://nodejs.org/en/</a>**
 - Visual Studio Code.
 Visual Studio Code is a free, open source, cross platform development environment.
 You can install it from **<a href="http://code.visualstudio.com">http://code.visualstudio.com</a>**
+- Git installed and in your system path - You can install Git from **<a target="_blank" href="https://git-scm.com/downloads">https://git-scm.com/downloads</a>**

 Tasks
 ---